-1977: Design guidelines drafted for UN Plaza describing the site as a hard edge open space where buildings rise directly from the plaza pavement without intervening grass or other plantings, and where main entrances of the surrounding buildings should open into the plaza.
+1977: Design guidelines are drafted for UN Plaza and describe the site as a hard edge open space where buildings rise directly from the plaza pavement without intervening grass or other plantings, and where main entrances of the surrounding buildings should open into the plaza.
 The fountain consists of major granite slabs symbolizing the earth's major continents, with the lower block in the center signifying the mythical lost continent.
 Tidal action of the earth's oceans is represented by a surge of water into the fountain basin, a short pause at flood stage, followed by a rapid draining period.
 This cycle repeats every two minutes.
-Jets shoot up in the air to alert people that the surge will begin and make the fountain visible from Market Street and the plaza.
-159
+Jets shoot up in the air to alert people that the surge will begin.
+Jets also make the fountain more visible from Market Street and other areas of the plaza.
+164

-158 Market Street Redevelopment Project Newsletter, San Francisco Public Library, UN Plaza folder
+Market Street Redevelopment Project Newsletter, San

+Francisco Public Library, UN Plaza folder